What is Platelet-Rich Plasma (PRP)?

 - Tear trough deformity (dark circles under the eyes)

 - Acne scars

 - To improve healing time and collagen formation with laser resurfacing

 - As and adjunct to dermal filler injection

 PRP treatment can vary wildly depending on the other procedures being done.
-When injected alone (ie for alopecia or dark circles) you can expect some swelling for 24 to 48 hours.
+When injected alone (i.e. for alopecia or dark circles) you can expect some swelling for 24 to 48 hours.
 The swelling will subside and the collagen and healing process after will take weeks to months, depending on the location.
-In many instances, it will actually result in faster healing, such as lasers or microneedling.
+In many instances, it will actually result in faster healing, such as with lasers or microneedling.
 The PRP is prepared from your own blood.
-You will have several tubes drawn in the office and preparation takes about 25 minutes.
+One of our aesthetics nurses will draw a blood sample and the platelets will be prepared in our onsite lab.
+The process of preparing the platelets in our lab takes about 25 minutes.